Watiwati

-The Watiwati are an indigenous Australian aboriginal people traditionally living on both sides of the Murray River, from Victoria to New South Wales.
+The Watiwati are an Aboriginal Australian people traditionally living on both sides of the Murray River, from Victoria to New South Wales.

 Language

-The "mobs" name comes from a reduplication the word for 'no' (wati), typical of indigenous names in this area.
+They spoke Wadi Wadi, and their ethnonym, also transcribed Watiwati, is formed by a reduplication of the word for "no" (wati).
+It is classified as belonging to the Kulin branch of the Pama-Nyungan language family.
+Some words are conserved in an oral account of a Watiwati man's epic voyage, before the arrival of white settlement.

 Country

 The Watiwati's lands enclosed some 2,000 mi2 of territory north and south of the Murray River and Swan Hill.
 It reached northwards towards Moolpa, N.S.W.
 To the west its boundary lay at Piangil in Victoria.
 To the east were the related Wemba-Wemba, north east the Nari-Nari, north northwest the Muthi Muthi, and to their west the Dadi Dadi.

 Social structure

 The Watiwati were formed of several clans, one horde called the Dacournditch was located in the area between Tyntynder and Swan Hill.